learn-academy-2024-alpha/rails-full-stack-sarah-full-stack/README.md

 ### Update

-- controller
+- controller - active record query to find one herb by params, called strong params method
-- route
+- route - patch request, require a param for update
-- view
+- view - redirect to the show page if the update is valid

 ### Destroy